-You may have heard about some international free trade agreements (FTAs) that Vietnam is a signatory such as TPP (Trans-Pacific Partnership), CPTPP (Comprehensive and Progressive Agreement for Trans-Pacific Partnership), EVFTA (European Union Vietnam Free Trade Agreement).
+You may have heard of some international free trade agreements (FTAs) to which Vietnam has signed, such as the Trans-Pacific Partnership (TPP), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and European Union Vietnam Free Trade Agreement (EVFTA).

-The most recent agreement is RCEP – the Regional Comprehensive Economic Partnership signed on 15 November 2020 at a virtual ASEAN conference hosted by Vietnam.
+The most recent agreement is the Regional Comprehensive Economic Partnership (RCEP), which came into force on January 1, 2022.

-The main purpose of RCEP is to increase economic integration and expand regional trade and investment for all member countries.
-The trade agreement also plays an important role in reinforcing the global value chain.
+The main purpose of RCEP is to increase economic integration, expand regional trade and investment for all member countries, and reinforce the global value chain.
 The agreement is expected to reduce tariffs on imports by 90% for all signatories over 20 years.

-- A common set of rules of origin, commitments regarding trade in goods;
+- A common set of origin rules, as well as commitments to trade in goods;

-There are different tariff schedules and commitments set out in RCEP to reduce or remove trade barriers between member countries.
+RCEP includes various tariff schedules and commitments to reduce or eliminate trade barriers between member countries.

 Below are the commitments made by Vietnam in terms of tax reduction in RCEP: